 Sarah, you are brave and amazing, and I am so excited to get to know you and so excited to have you on the podcast.
 After we get off today’s episode, I’m going to ask Sarah to send me a list of all the other things that you want to talk about.

-Listeners, if you’re like, “Hey, I wanted Sarah to talk about this or that,” or whatever it is, please either email me at firstname.lastname@example.org or go to the website, btr.org, and comment on these episodes.
+Listeners, if you’re like, “Hey, I wanted Sarah to talk about this or that,” or whatever it is, please leave a comment below.

 Sarah: That sounds awesome.
 Let’s do it.